shaymdev/tmk_keyboard/keyboard/shergo/README.md

     $ make

-Use `make -f Makefile.pjrc` if you want to use PJRC stack but I find no reason to do so now.

 ## Keymap

 I'll try to keep an updated keymap on keyboard-layout-editor.com but recent changes make me not sure how to do best permalink it here.
 Sorry.